Anshalll/Email-Excel-app/README.md

   pip install -r requirements.txt
 ```

-Before you start the server get the gmail api credentials, once you do that run ,  also set the test user with your email id that will be used in this project.
+Before you start the server get the gmail api credentials.
+Also set the test user with your email id that will be used in this project, Once you do that run the server.

 ```bash
   python app.py